 n) Where and when to go and be safe.

 o) The availability of professional counselling in the event of victimisation to help to minimise the impact and protect against Post Traumatic Stress

 Some employees will need more specialised training

 Each employee needs only to be able and competent to carry out their particular role in the safety arrangements.
-However, where an employee’s duties include a specific responsibility they will need training in how to perform their task safely.
+However, where an employee’s duties include a specific responsibility that brings a risk of violence, they will need training in how to perform their task safely.